 After they went home in disappointment, the astute junk man called in a mining engineer who checked the mine and calculated that there was a vein of gold just three feet from where Harby and his uncle had stopped digging.

 The junk man went on to make millions from the mine.

 Harby returned home, paid back everyone who had lent him money and was determined to learn from his mistake in giving up too soon.

-In my last two posts I talked about the 80/20 Rule (where 80% of your results come from the LAST 20% of your efforts) and how 64% of your results come from the last 4% of your efforts.
+In my last post I talked about the 80/20 Rule (where 80% of your results come from the LAST 20% of your efforts) and how 64% of your results come from the last 4% of your efforts.